Select Page

 Your best effort is enough.

 Give your best.
 Let life teach you.
-Then let everything else go.
+Let everything else go.

 Have a great weekend!